-The Tailor and Ansty by Eric Cross - 1942
+Cross, Eric The Tailor and Ansty (1942)

 A classic of modern Irish literature, the stories of the tailor and his irrepressible wife Ansty.
 The Tailor never travelled further than Scotland, yet the breadth of the world could not contains the wealth of his humour and fantasy.
 All human life is here - marriages, inquests, matchmaking, wakes; and always the Tailor, his wife and their black cow.